voltive/amz_sp_api/lib/fulfillment-inbound-api-model/README.md

 end

 api_instance = AmzSpApi::FulfillmentInboundApiModel::FbaInboundApi.new
-marketplace_id = 'marketplace_id_example' # String | A marketplace identifier.
-Specifies the marketplace where the product would be stored. opts = {
-  seller_sku_list: ['seller_sku_list_example'], # Array<String> | A list of SellerSKU values.
-Used to identify items for which you want inbound guidance for shipment to Amazon's fulfillment network.
-Note: SellerSKU is qualified by the SellerId, which is included with every Selling Partner API operation that you submit.
-If you specify a SellerSKU that identifies a variation parent ASIN, this operation returns an error.
-A variation parent ASIN represents a generic product that cannot be sold.
-Variation child ASINs represent products that have specific characteristics (such as size and color) and can be sold.
-  asin_list: ['asin_list_example'] # Array<String> | A list of ASIN values.
-Used to identify items for which you want inbound guidance for shipment to Amazon's fulfillment network.
-Note: If you specify a ASIN that identifies a variation parent ASIN, this operation returns an error.
-A variation parent ASIN represents a generic product that cannot be sold.
-Variation child ASINs represent products that have specific characteristics (such as size and color) and can be sold.
-}

-begin
-  result = api_instance.get_inbound_guidance(marketplace_id, opts)
-  p result
-rescue AmzSpApi::FulfillmentInboundApiModel::ApiError => e
-  puts "Exception when calling FbaInboundApi->get_inbound_guidance: #{e}" end

-api_instance = AmzSpApi::FulfillmentInboundApiModel::FbaInboundApi.new
 shipment_id = 'shipment_id_example' # String | A shipment identifier originally returned by the createInboundShipmentPlan operation.
 page_type = 'page_type_example' # String | The page type to use to print the labels.
 Submitting a PageType value that is not supported in your marketplace returns an error. label_type = 'label_type_example' # String | The type of labels requested. opts = {
   number_of_packages: 56, # Integer | The number of packages in the shipment.
   package_labels_to_print: ['package_labels_to_print_example'], # Array<String> | A list of identifiers that specify packages for which you want package labels printed.
-Must match CartonId values previously passed using the FBA Inbound Shipment Carton Information Feed.
-If not, the operation returns the IncorrectPackageIdentifier error code.
+If you provide box content information with the [FBA Inbound Shipment Carton Information Feed](https://developer-docs.amazon.com/sp-api/docs/fulfillment-by-amazon-feed-type-values#fba-inbound-shipment-carton-information-feed), then `PackageLabelsToPrint` must match the `CartonId` values you provide through that feed.
+If you provide box content information with the Fulfillment Inbound API v2024-03-20, then `PackageLabelsToPrint` must match the `boxID` values from the [`listShipmentBoxes`](https://developer-docs.amazon.com/sp-api/docs/fulfillment-inbound-api-v2024-03-20-reference#listshipmentboxes) response.
+If these values do not match as required, the operation returns the `IncorrectPackageIdentifier` error code.
   number_of_pallets: 56, # Integer | The number of pallets in the shipment.
 This returns four identical labels for each pallet.
   page_size: 56, # Integer | The page size for paginating through the total packages' labels.
 This is a required parameter for Non-Partnered LTL Shipments.
 Max value:1000.
   page_start_index: 56 # Integer | The page start index for paginating through the total packages' labels.
 This is a required parameter for Non-Partnered LTL Shipments.